Resources for IT Partners

 - Keep University Information Security informed with up to date contact information for technical staff

-- Attend comp-sec, net-people and other campus meetings for technical staff to maintain up to date knowledge of the University computing environment
+- Participate in comp-sec and other campus groups for technical staff to maintain up to date knowledge of securing the University computing environment

-A list of IT-related policies with links is available at the University Policy Library.
+A list of IT-related policies is available in the University Policy Library.